What does inclusive growth mean for Scotland's future? Join us to discuss at this Building Inclusive Growth Network Event.

-Chaired by Ross Martin FRSA, the event will lead off with an overview from the RSA Inclusive Growth Commission, setting out the key principles of the Commission’s work.
+Chaired by Ross Martin FRSA (Economic Agitator and former CEO of SCDI), the event will lead off with an overview from the RSA Inclusive Growth Commission, setting out the key principles of the Commission’s work.

 Don’t miss this event which is aimed at a wide audience drawn from all sectors.
 There will be ample opportunity for networking, including a wine reception.

 Any questions, please contact Network Lead Lesley Martin FRSA: lesleymartinconsulting.com / 07775 014276.

 If you have any access requirements or require any reasonable adjustments, please email the RSA team: email@example.com.